pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 Welcome to the Pulumi Challenge!

 Build something cool with Pulumi and get cool swag in return!
 Thinking about turning that side project into a little something more?
-Follow along to stand up a website for your startup on Amazon S3 with Cloudfront, all using Pulumi.
+Follow along to stand up a website for your startup on Amazon S3 with Cloudfront and Checkly, all using Pulumi.
 When you're done, we'll send you a super limited piece of swag unique to this challenge!

 ### Prerequisites